Hundreds attend vigil for girl who died in crash

 Students of Plymouth Public Schools will wear green clothing on Monday to honor Claire’s memory.

-The 31-year-old driver who hit the vehicle the girls were in is being held without bail on several charges.
+Gregory Goodsell, the 31-year-old driver who police say hit the vehicle the girls were in, is being held without bail on several charges.
 He had consumed alcohol and cocaine at a company holiday party before the crash, police said.
-He was speeding and a ran a red light, witnesses told police.
+He was speeding and ran a red light, witnesses told police.

 Sign up for Daily Newsletters